jpfeiffer16/TimeTracker/README.md

 `$ bower install`

-Now run `electron .` to launch the app.
+Now run `npm start` to launch the app.

 ### Manually adding a desktop file.
 If you would like to be able to run the program from your desktop launcher,